MrZLeo/Machine_learning_imooc/README.md

-# Machine_learning_imooc
+# Machine_learning_notebook
  a notebook about lessons of machine learning in imooc.
+ Now is updating with new things included neural network and deep learning in the future.

 ### Chapter1
-* basic knowledges of numpy and jupyter notebook
+* basic knowledge of numpy and jupyter notebook

 ### Chapter2
 * kNN